-Note: Aspera recommends that you use different names for the system user account and transfer user account in order to minimize confusion when tracing transactions and events.
+Note: Use different names for the system user account and transfer user account in order to minimize confusion when tracing transactions and events.

 '''

 /Library/Aspera/bin/asnodeadmin -a -u node_user -p XF324cd28 -x xfer_user --acl-set

 impersonation,admin

 '''

 You need to escape special characters such as \$ to use them in a password.
 For example, to use XF324\$ as the password: